- What is a milk blister?

 - Additional treatments for recurring milk blisters

 - Additional Information

 This is not the same as a blister on the nipple caused by friction.
 This type of blister, which may sometimes be a red or brown “blood blister,” can be caused by friction from baby’s improper latch or sucking or from the use of a badly fitting nipple shield or pump.
 In this type of blister, the problem is nipple damage due to friction, rather than a milk duct opening being blocked.
-Here is information on healing broken skin in the nipple area, plus more thoughts on the causes of friction or blood blisters.
+Here is information on healing broken skin in the nipple area.
+Another potential cause of blister-like sores on the nipple or breast is herpes.

 A white spot on the nipple may also be caused by an obstruction within the milk duct (as opposed to skin covering the milk duct).
 The obstruction might be a tiny, dry clump of hardened milk or a “string” of fattier, semi-solidified milk.
 The first type of milk duct obstruction will often pop out from the pressure of nursing or manual expression, or can be gently scraped from the surface of the milk duct with a fingernail.
 The second type can often be manually expressed from the milk duct; reducing saturated fats can help to prevent recurrence of this type of obstruction.
 Both of these types of milk duct obstruction are associated with recurrent mastitis.

 Milk blisters are thought to be caused by milk within a milk duct that has been sealed over by the epidermis and has triggered an inflammatory response.
 The underlying cause of a milk blister may be oversupply, pressure on that area of the breast, or the other usual causes of plugged ducts.
 Latch, suck, and or tongue problems may contribute to blisters because of friction on the tip of the nipple.